-We use the word “universe” to describe everything that we know to exist – all of time, energy, and matter.
-With our current technology, we…View More Is our universe part of a larger multiverse?
+Does the word “universe” best describe everything that exists – all of time, energy, and matter – or is it more appropriate to speak of…View More Is our universe part of a larger multiverse?

 A booming area of space science is the study of “exoplanets”, the term for planets outside our Solar System.
 Telescopes like the Transiting Exoplanet Survey…View More White dwarfs’ exoplanets – what do we know about them?

 When the Sun dies, it will become what we call a white dwarf.
 White dwarfs are small and incredibly dense – a teaspoon of white…View More What will happen to our Solar System after the Sun dies?